 Quick Ways to Fix Memory Issues With Gaming

 In everyday routine, the issue in GPU and VRAM is annoying.
-Lags and memory issues are more common that is faced by gamers once in a while.
-We are highlighting common fixes of these issues and guide you through it.
+Lags and memory issues are more common faced by gamers once in a while.
+We are highlighting common fixes to these issues and guide you through them.

 If you run into the situation of lag or poor memory, then use the following fix.